 Why We Love AWS Tagging:

-- Keeps teams on the same page – Categorizing your resources will magnify visibility and organization, helping stakeholders better comprehend usage, cost and performance, and potentially sparing you the “O.M.G.” text from the boss come billing time.
+- Tagging strategies keep teams on the same page – Categorizing your resources will magnify visibility and organization, helping stakeholders better comprehend usage, cost and performance, and potentially sparing you the “O.M.G.” text from the boss come billing time.

 - Helps you quickly recognize resources of the same type – It is common to have multiple resources of the same type.
 Tagging them can give you a “quick look” to identify your resource, saving you time and effort.